Guide To Camping on BLM Land + How to Camp for Free

 Best Time of Year for Dispersed Camping in the Desert

 If you like it super hot, you can get away with camping in the summer from mid-June through August as long as you have shade.
-In light of the heat, summer is a dry heat out West.
-Surely, you’ll be fine if you have shade and lots of water!
-Summer is a great time to camp at Lake Powell or along the Colorado River.
+Summer is a dry heat out West.
+You’ll be fine if you have shade and lots of water.

 “What draws us into the desert is the search for something intimate in the remote.”